 Those who have the misfortune of knowing me in real life know ALL about Call Me by Your Name—whether they wanted to or not—because I made it my mission to share my unconditional love for this story.
 I also wrote a review stating the reasons why you should read the book and watch the movie, so feel free to check it out if you’re interested in knowing my thoughts on the subject.

 Since I love this story with all my heart, it is no surprise that I feel drawn to books built on a similar premise.
 In a way, Tin Man also sounds like a follow-up to Call Me by Your Name.
-While André Aciman’s novel solely focuses on Elio and Oliver’s whirlwind romance from its blossoming to its end, Tin Man explores the darker side of first love: what comes after it ends and how is one supposed to go on when that kind of unbounded love has been taken away from them.
+While André Aciman’s novel solely focuses on Elio and Oliver’s whirlwind romance from its blossoming to its end, Tin Man explores a darker side of first love: what comes after it ends and how is one supposed to go on when that kind of unbounded love has been taken away from them.

 So, today I want to look into the similarities and the differences between Call Me by Your Name and Tin Man and let you know if fans of André Aciman’s incredible novel should go into Tin Man with such high expectations.